mtnygard/growing-one-system/README.md

 Right now, there are two storage methods supported.
 By default, all data lives only in memory.

-You can use `-d` with a URL to point to a Datomic Pro database for local storage.
-(Future releases will support Datomic Cloud as well.)
+You can use `-d` to point to a local Datomic Pro database running in dev mode for local storage.
+(Future releases will support Datomic Pro remote and Datomic Cloud.)

 # Initialization